The 10mm 1911 typically commands a king's ransom, but not the six we hunted out.

 Thankfully, we live in an exceptional age when 10mm 1911 options abound.

 True enough, many are expensive affairs running well north of the everyday marksman’s budget, making them prohibitive for many.
 Yet, there is life outside the confines of Wilson Combat, Nighthawk Custom and other top-shelf gunmakers.
-We’ve come up with five such specimens in our best 10mm 1911 options for tight budgets.
+We’ve come up with six such specimens in our best 10mm 1911 options for tight budgets.

 Ringing Up A 10mm 1911